PolyU-Computer-Science/Year3-COMP3134-BI-Group-Project/README.md

   ```powershell
   jupyter nbconvert --to notebook --execute Group_6.ipynb --output executed_Group_6.ipynb --ExecutePreprocessor.timeout=600
   ```

-  or open the notebook in JupyterLab/VS Code and use "Restart & Run All".
+  or open the notebook in **JupyterLab/VS Code** and use "Restart & Run All".
 - **Validate outputs**: reruns should refresh `output/csv/merged_data.csv` and overwrite the eight PNG files listed above.
-If the files do not update, check that the script has permission to write to the OneDrive directory.
+If the files do not update, check that the script has permission to write to the directory.